Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Spatial and Frequency Priors (SFP)

-Degradations such as haze and sandstorms mainly affect the low-frequency components of images.
-Therefore, we conduct extensive statistical analyses to investigate the differences and correlations between the low-frequency components of degraded and clear images, based on which two frequency-domain priors are proposed to achieve adaptive frequency enhancement of degraded images.
+Scattering-induced degradations, such as haze, underwater, and sandstorm conditions, primarily affect the low-frequency components of images.
+Therefore, we attempt to conduct extensive statistical analyses to characterize the differences and correlations between the low-frequency components of degraded and clear images.
+Based on these observations, we propose two frequency-domain priors to enable adaptive frequency enhancement of degraded images.

+The first frequency-domain prior is motivated by the observation that, in the frequency domain, the DC component of each channel $\mathcal{F}(\mathcal{E}_{\mathcal{C}})(0)$ in a clear image closely approximates the mean DC value across the three channels of its corresponding degraded image.
+Mathematically, this prior can be expressed as: